mkocansey/quickiedox-mds/markdown-attributes.md

 ```

-The above will result in the following HTML after parsing
+The above will result in the following HTML after parsing.
 ```html
 <p>
 	This is an example showing how to make